-They never consulted either a river or a lightning bolt, who would advise: "it's the path of least resistance."
+They consulted neither a river nor a lightning bolt, who would advise: "it's the path of least resistance."

 EGO

 Our egos are not bad things to be despised and rejected and demeaned and desecrated.
 Ego serves an important purpose in hostile environments for our self-preservation, to ensure we get what we need to survive, to give us the will power to assert ourselves when there is scarcity.